bartobri/libnms/README.md

 LibNMS
 ======

-This project is a compliment to my [no-more-secrets project](https://github.com/bartobri/no-more-secrets) which provides a comamnd line tool for reproducing the famouse "decrypting text" effect shown in the 1992 movie [Sneakers](https://www.youtube.com/watch?v=F5bAa6gFvLs&t=35).
+This project provides a dynamically linkable library that contains the necessary functionality to recreate the famouse "decrypting text" effect shown in the 1992 movie [Sneakers](https://www.youtube.com/watch?v=F5bAa6gFvLs&t=35).

-This project provides a dynamically linkable library that provides a simple interface for reproducing this effect in other projects.
+It's intended purpose is to be used for other software projects whos author may wish to use this effect when presenting data to the user.
+This library also provides capabilities for getting user input in the case of a menu or set of selections is presented to the user.
+See the [usage](#usage) section for details.

-This library relies on ANSI/VT100 escape sequences.
-Most modern terminal programs support these sequences.
+This library has no dependencies, but it does rely on ANSI/VT100 escape sequences to recreate the effect.
+Most modern terminal programs support these sequences so this should not be an issue for most users.
 If yours does not, you can install and run this through an alternate terminal program like xTerm.

-Effect example:
+If you wish to get an idea of how this looks or if it will work on your system, without needing to write a program that uses this library, you download aand install my other project, [no-more-secrets project](https://github.com/bartobri/no-more-secrets), which implements this same code in a command line tool that applies this effect to piped data.

+Screen Cap:

 SCREEN SHOT HERE